|

 you have any questions in regard to the disclosure papers.

-meticulously.
-And remember to write or type additional disclosures as
+and meticulously.
+And remember to type additional disclosures as

 needed.
 Click